mathiaslyngbye/mathiaslyngbye/README.md

 - Hi, I’m [Mathias Lyngbye](https://github.com/mathiaslyngbye)
+- I do hobby projects here from time to time.

 <!---
 mathiaslyngbye/mathiaslyngbye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.